pdcamilleri/WengerVsEPL/README.md

  * Only counting their *current* EPL management period at their *current* club
    * For managers that got relegated and promoted, only the current season is counted, e.g. Sean Dyche of Burnley
    * For managers that have switched between EPL clubs only the current club is counted e.g. Mourinho or Koeman
- * For promoted teams, the start date is ?July 1st?
+ * For promoted teams and new managers, the start date is July 1st